Author: Obstetrician Dr Peter England

 PCOS is a disorder of hormonal production.

-Your doctor will arrange blood tests to look at the hormonal profile in your blood stream, which will be of assistance in the diagnosis.
+Your doctor will arrange blood tests to assess your hormonal profile, which will be helpful in the diagnosis.

-We will also look at hormones produced by the pituitary gland that normally drives the menstrual cycle.
+We will look at hormones produced by the pituitary gland that normally drive the menstrual cycle.

-We will check your male hormone levels to see if they are in the normal range or elevated.
+We will check your male hormone levels to determine whether they are within a normal range or elevated.

-A glucose tolerance test can also be considered to check diabetes if there has been any weight gain or family history of diabetes.
+A glucose tolerance test may also check for diabetes, especially if you have gained weight or have a family history of Type 2 Diabetes.

 It is important to seek medical advice if you think you may have PCOS.
 Over time PCOS can lead to: